 Festive season lights are household items that really only get hauled out once a year, so it makes sense that every year the set that has been serving us well for the past decade gets put up again and again.
 That said, these old lights are often not energy efficient.
 While it may seem like an expense now, you’ll be thanking yourself in years to come when your festive season lights are actually saving you money.
 This is the best time to invest in energy efficient, low-wattage specialty lighting options such as LED globes.

 As much as we want to share festive cheer day in and day out over the holiday season, it’s really not necessary.
 Turn your festive season lights off when you’re not home, during the day when they’re harder to see, and especially at night when you go to bed.
 Remember, everyone else is probably sleeping, too, and we’re sure Santa has his own set of lights to guide his way!
 If that seems like too much of a mission for you, why not invest in timers that will turn your lights on and off for you?

 This is probably the number one solution for your festive season specialty lighting woes.
 If you install outdoor outlets for your holiday lights, you are taking the pressure off the circuits in your home.

 While festive season specialty lights are meant to bring added cheer to your lives, it’s important to remember that you are still dealing with electricity which can be a safety hazard when not handled correctly.
 If you’re not sure how to go about testing your circuits or installing outdoor outlets, get a professional in to do the job.
-Art Plumbing, AC & Electric has a team of indoor/outdoor lighting experts who can also install electrical safety systems and who are adept at electrical wiring.
-Get in touch with Art Plumbing, AC & Electric for all your specialty lighting needs this festive season.
+Art Plumbing, Air Conditioning & Electric has a team of indoor/outdoor lighting experts who can also install electrical safety systems and who are adept at electrical wiring.
+Get in touch with Art Plumbing, Air Conditioning & Electric for all your specialty lighting needs this festive season.